El Zorro, la espada y la rosa: Supporting characters

+Production

-ProductionZorro began filming on November 8, 2006, in Bogotá, Villa de Leyva and Cartagena, Colombia.
+Zorro began filming on November 8, 2006, in Bogotá, Villa de Leyva and Cartagena, Colombia.

 Telemundo and RTI Colombia developed the show with Sony Pictures Television International (SPTI), while CPT Holdings is listed as copyright holder.
 Venezuelan screenwriter Humberto "Kiko" Olivieri, a fan of Disney's Zorro, developed the story.
 Cardinal Olivieri, a supporting character on the show, has the same last name.

 Telemundo aired this novela with English subtitles on the default closed captioning channel, CC1.
 The network normally broadcast translations on CC3, which is not available on many older TV sets.
 It also expanded two weeks of March episodes to 90 minutes and several episodes in May were extended to 75 and 90 minutes.

 On June 22, Telemundo announced Zorro is in its final chapters.
 After the July 23 finale, La Esclava Isaura expanded into its time slot.